 Add small frozen green peas to a large sensory bin.
 I added the peas and then let my twins play with them frozen for a few minutes while I watched and talked to them.

 He touched it again and made a face.
-I could tell that he didn’t like the cold.
+I could tell that he didn’t like the cold sensation.
 We talked about that for a short time then I relieved his discomfort and add a small amount of warm water.
 He immediately dived right in again!

-The green peas will quickly thaw and turn mushy in the water making it a great sensory and taste safe option.
+The green peas will quickly thaw and turn mushy in the water making it a great sensory and taste safe option for young kids.

 I added a few tools too for my twins such small spoons and a bowl.

 Most of these went into their mouths but I sat down with them and showed them how to spoon the peas into the bowl.
 This is something they won’t get now but will soon.

 Before you even ask, the answer is yes!
 My twins did eat some of the peas.
 Having two babies to do activities with, I get to see how two very different personalities respond to the same activity.

 Baby girl immediately picked up the tools and started mouthing them.
 Then she sat and started to eat the peas one after another.
 She also enjoyed squishing the peas between her fingers and hands.